College Football Playoff expansion talks to continue Dec. 1 - WHIZ News

 DALLAS (AP) — The administrators in charge of the College Football Playoff plan to meet again on Dec.
 1 to continue expansion talks, which need to reach a consensus by the end of the year if a new postseason format is to be implemented for the 2024 season.

-Executive Director Bill Hancock released a statement Thursday after two days of meetings in Dallas with the CFP management committee that he called “productive.”
+“There is a consensus that expansion of CFP would be good for college football,” Executive Director Bill Hancock said Thursday after two days of meetings with the CFP management committee.
+“It’s just a matter of how.”

-“The support for expansion is evident, but there are several crucial details that remain under discussion,” Hancock said.

-The most crucial detail facing the management committee, comprised of 10 conference commissioners and Notre Dame’s athletic, is how big should the expansion from the current four-team format be?
+The most crucial detail facing the management committee, comprised of 10 conference commissioners and Notre Dame’s athletic director, is how big should the expansion from the current four-team format be?

+“There are some people who prefer eight, and some people prefer 12, and I think everybody understands the alternative is four,” Hancock said.

+Committee members exiting the meeting room at a hotel at Dallas/Fort Worth International Airport, deferred to Hancock speaking for the group.

 A 12-team format was unveiled in June and there was hope it would be approved in September for for implementation before the end of the current 12-year contract with ESPN that runs through the 2025 season.